 I’ve had rhubarb with other fruits like raspberries, cherries, and even blueberries, and they’re all great.
 I’ll take any combination of rhubarb dessert any time, but there’s a reason why strawberry rhubarb is the all time classic.

-And please don’t let the photo above fool you…of course I served this crisp with ice cream!
-Believe it or not (of course you believe it), this was for company and I took just enough out for photos, then carefully spooned it back in the pan, which is why I didn’t put a big scoop of vanilla ice cream over the top.
-I would’ve had to eat my dessert early, and that would’ve been rude, wouldn’t it?
+And please don’t let the photo above fool you…I served this crisp with ice cream!
+This strawberry rhubarb crisp was for company, so I took just enough out of the skillet for photos, then carefully spooned it back in the pan.
+Kind of tacky, yes, but at least I didn’t eat my dessert before everyone else. 🙂

 More rhubarb love!

-- 3/4 cup brown sugar, packed*
+- 3/4 cup brown sugar packed*

-- 1½ tablespoons cornstarch
+- 1 1/2 tablespoons cornstarch

 - 1 cup old fashioned rolled oats

-- ½ cup all purpose flour
+- 1/2 cup all purpose flour

-- ½ cup almond meal*
+- 1/2 cup almond flour*

-- ½ cup brown sugar, packed
+- 1/2 cup brown sugar packed

 - pinch of salt

-- ½ cup coconut oil, melted*
+- 1/2 cup coconut oil melted*

 - Preheat the oven to 350 degrees.